-This conclusion is supported by preeminent legal treatises on bankruptcy law.
-See 3 Collier on Bankruptcy P 348.07 (16th 2022) ("Exemption valuations should be determined consistent with section 348(f)(1)(A), which provides that increases in value during the chapter 13 case do not become property of the chapter 7 estate after conversion.
+should be determined consistent with 11 U.S.C. § 348(f)(1)(A), which provides that increases in value during the chapter 13 case do not become property of the chapter 7 estate after conversion.
 The subsection serves judicial efficiency, by preventing relitigation of valuation issues."); Keith M. Lundin & William H. Brown, Chapter 13 Bankruptcy, § 316.1, at ¶ 26 (4th ed.
 2004) ("The spirit of § 348(f)(1)(A) is best captured by a rule that property acquired by the Chapter 13 estate or by the debtor after the Chapter 13 petition does not become property of the Chapter 7 estate at a good-faith conversion.
-The method of acquisition after the Chapter 13 petition should not matter: post-petition property does not become property of the Chapter 7 estate at conversion, whether acquired with earnings by the debtor, by transfer to the debtor-for example, an inheritance after 180 days after the petition-or by appreciation in the value of a prepetition asset.") as cited in In re Barrera, 620 B.R.
+The method of acquisition after the Chapter 13 petition should not matter: postpetition property does not become property of the Chapter 7 estate at conversion, whether acquired with earnings by the debtor, by transfer to the debtor-for example, an inheritance after 180 days after the petition-or by appreciation in the value of a pre-petition asset.") as cited in In re Barrera, 620 B.R.
 645, 653 (Bankr.
 D. Colo.
-2020), aff'd Rodriguez v.
+2020), aff'd sub nom.
+Rodriguez v.
 Barrera (In re Barrera), 22 F.4th 1217 (10th Cir.
 2022).

 Here, the Trustee has not alleged bad faith.
 Instead, the Trustee argues that the post-petition appreciation of the property during the chapter 13 must be considered property of the Chapter 7 estate in the converted case.
-Section 348(f) makes clear that post-petition property interests should be distributed to creditors after conversion to Chapter 7 only if the debtor converted in bad faith.
-The Trustee's argument defies that design and asks this Court to effectively subject the Debtor to the penalty for bad-faith conversion without any finding-or even allegation-of bad faith.
-That is flatly inconsistent with the framework Section 348(f) prescribes, is inconsistent with Section 522, and it will discourage debtors from pursuing Chapter 13, rather than encouraging them as Congress intended.
+11 U.S.C. § 348(f) makes clear that post-petition property interests should be distributed to creditors after conversion to Chapter 7 only if the debtor converted in bad faith.
+The Trustee's argument defies that design and asks this Court to effectively subject the Debtor to the penalty for bad-faith conversion without any findingor even allegation-of bad faith.
+That is flatly inconsistent with the framework 11 U.S.C. § 348(f) prescribes, it is inconsistent with 11 U.S.C. § 522, and it will discourage debtors from pursuing Chapter 13, rather than encouraging them as Congress intended.

-Valuing the Debtor's property at the time the petition is files puts creditors in precisely the same position as they would have been had the Debtors never sought to repay their debts in chapter 13.
+Valuing the Debtor's property at the time the petition is filed puts creditors in precisely the same position as they would have been had the Debtors never sought to repay their debts in chapter 13.
 There is no "windfall" to the Debtor.
-It is not in dispute that if the Debtor had originally filed a chapter 7 case that there was no equity for a chapter 7 trustee to liquidate.
+It is not in dispute that if the Debtor had originally filed a chapter 7 case there would have been no equity for a chapter 7 trustee to liquidate.
 By contrast, the Trustee seeks to penalize the Debtors, by taking what he could not have taken if the case had been originally filed under Chapter 7.
-In essence, the chapter 7 trustee receives a windfall because the Debtor first tried to restructure his debts in chapter 13.
+In essence, the chapter 7 trustee receives a windfall because the Debtor first tried to restructure her debts in chapter 13.